JP Morgan Chase CEO: ‘We cannot have a negative outcome’ on Ukraine and Russia’s nuclear threat

 AI

-Dimon, the head of the largest U.S. bank and the largest bank in the world by revenue, said that nuclear proliferation is the greatest risk to mankind.
+Dimon, the head of the largest U.S. investment bank and the largest bank in the world by revenue, said that nuclear proliferation is the greatest risk to mankind.
 According to Dimon, the West must have clarity and prioritize many things “to ensure that this ends right.”

-Dimon has described him as a supporter for and JPMorgan Chase is involved in Ukraine’s efforts to recover.
+Dimon has described him as a supporter for Ukraine and JPMorgan Chase is involved in Ukraine’s efforts to recover.
 Together with BlackRock, another U.S. Investment firm, the company agreed on setting up a $15 billion Ukraine fund.

 “A lot of nations that border Russia are quite concerned.”
 He said that some nations (who) do not border Russia were also quite concerned.

 “We have never seen a situation in which a man threatens nuclear blackmail.
-We’ll roll out nuclear weapons if your military wins.”
+We’ll roll out nuclear weapons if your wins.”

 Dimon stated that the nuclear proliferation was a greater threat to humanity than climate changes.